 - Alpha Testing

-Alpha testing is performed by the people who are the members of the Organization and not involved in the development team.
-It is also called as an internal acceptance testing as it tests by its own members.
+Alpha testing is performed by the people who are members of the Organization and not involved in the development team.
+It is also called as internal acceptance testing as it tests by its own members.

 - Beta Testing

-In this article, we have seen different levels of Software testing and steps involved in each testing type.
+This article has seen different levels of Software testing and steps involved in each testing type.
 I hope you will find this article helpful.

 This is a guide to Levels of Software Testing.
-Here we discuss the introduction and different levels of software testing along with a detail explanation.
+Here we discuss the introduction and different levels of software testing along with a detailed explanation.
 You can also go through our other suggested articles to learn more –